ConstantLine Properties

 font depends on your operating system and locale.

-To use a fixed-width font that looks good in any locale, use "FixedWidth"
+To use a fixed-width font that looks good in any locale, use "FixedWidth".

 The fixed-width font relies on the root FixedWidthFontName

 property.
-Setting the root FixedWidthFontName
+Setting the root FixedWidthFontName property causes an

 immediate update of the display to use the new font.